NOTE: See the Quad Cities overview for regional information on tourism centers, festivals, and getting around.

 For the first dozen years of its existence, the Arsenal was only authorized to serve as a depot.
 In 1875, however, it manufactured its first items for the Army and continues to do so to this day.
 For the most part, the Arsenal has produced small arms like howitzers, rifles, rocket launchers, and machine guns, in addition to supplies like mess kits, harnesses, and canteen carriers.
 The main products manufactured at the Arsenal now are gun mounts, recoil mechanisms, artillery cartridges, and tools for field repairs.
 The Arsenal has been a major employer for the region since its inception but especially during war time.
 During WWII, employment peaked at nearly nineteen thousand but has more typically been around two thousand in peacetime.

-Immediately on your left after passing through the guard shack is the Mississippi River Visitor’s Center (Building 328, Rodman Ave.; 800.645.0248/309.794.5338), host to several displays that highlight Mississippi River ecology and commerce.
+At the far end of the island, the Mississippi River Visitor’s Center (Building 328, Rodman Ave.; 800.645.0248/309.794.5338) hosts several displays that highlight Mississippi River ecology and commerce.
 This is also a good vantage point to watch barges pass through Lock #15, which was the first of twenty-nine built that aimed to tame the Mississippi River for navigation.
 In the Quad Cities, the completion of #15 buried the hazardous rapids and created a large lake that is popular with recreational boaters.
 The pool behind this dam is one of the most stable in the system; the water level only fluctuates by one to three feet, even during floods, an ironic turn of fate—from being one of the most hazardous stretches of the river to navigate to being one of the most dependable.

 As you exit the visitor’s center, look across the street and up at the six-story Clock Tower.
 The tower was built of native limestone and was part of the first structure built for the Arsenal.
 The clock was purchased from New York-based A.S.
 Hotchkiss Company and installed in 1868.
 Each of the four clock faces is twelve feet in diameter; the minute hands are six feet long and the second hands are five feet long.
 The clock still has its original parts and still works.
 If the clock doesn’t interest you, the views from the top floor are the best in the Quad Cities.
 The Corps leads tours through the Clock Tower, but reservations are required (800.645.0248/309.794.5338); you can also arrange tours for other times but only if you have a group of at least ten people and book two or more weeks in advance.